simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-challenges-in-the-healthcare-industry/index.en.md

 The purpose of conducting regular security audits is to identify any weaknesses in an organization's security controls and to provide recommendations for improvement.
 For example, a security audit might identify outdated software that could be exploited by hackers or misconfigured access controls that could allow unauthorized access to sensitive patient data.

-By conducting regular security audits, healthcare organizations can better protect themselves from cyber threats and ensure that they are compliant with industry regulations.
-Additionally, security audits can help organizations avoid costly security breaches and loss of reputation by identifying and addressing security vulnerabilities before they can be exploited by attackers.
+By conducting regular security audits, healthcare organizations can better protect themselves from cyber threats and ensure that they're compliant with industry regulations.
+Also, security audits can help organizations avoid costly security breaches and loss of reputation by identifying and addressing security vulnerabilities before they can be exploited by attackers.

 ### 2. Implement Strong Access Controls